Kazoryah/SpaceInvadersJava/README.md

         - noise when aliens move/go down
         - noise when players fire (adjust where the sound comes from)
     - privatize variables and have getters/setters
-    - scaling screen size
-    - convert the images that need rescaling
     - bar indicating bonus state
     - bonus vessel
     - distance from the bottom from which the game is over
     - lifes to aliens (shield color)
     - bigger bullet when player waited enough
     - special aliens
-    - continue updating screen images
+    - continue updating screen imagesi
-    - update README (and add a part to explain the choices for the game structure)
+    - alternate screens menu to make sentences flash
+    - button to make the player stop instantly
+    - give shooter a shield when he has killed enough enemies without dying
+    - manage pause timers when there is a bonus
+    - bullets destroyed buy player bullet

 ## GAME CONTROLS
     - start menu: '1' to start with bonuses
                   '2' for increase alien speed, no bonus '3' mode 2 players
+                  'escape' to quit
+                  'm' for the lore (press 'r' to return to menu)
     - ingame: arrows left/right to move left/right
               arrows up down to rotate left/right
               space to fire
               if mode 2 players:
-                    arrows and control
+                    arrows and ctrl
                     wasd and space bar
               'p' to pause the game
-              'r' to resume to the game after pause
+              'r' to resume to the game after pause 'escape' to quit
-    - end game: escape to quit (no effect yet)
+    - end game: 'escape' to quit
                 'r' to restart

 ## GAME MECHANICS
     - Only the aliens at the bottom can shoot and be shot
+    - You have barriers that have 15 lives, get red when 5 lives left nothing can pass through and EACH bullet destroyed by the barrier lessen the lives of 1 life
+    - mode 2 players, you win if your partner died 3 times and have a better score, otherwise it's an equality, but your score in the scoreboard is the sum of both scores, to make collaboration counts
+    - the points given depend on the row of the alien

 ## GAME BONUSES
-    - black spaceship: increase fire rate
+    - red scope: increase fire rate
     - same spaceship: extra life
-    - funny black spaceship: shied (transform player's spaceship)
+    - lightning: shied (transform player's spaceship)
-    - alien head: double player's speed
+    - cherries: double player's speed

 ## CODE
-### The game is composed of multiple classes: AlienBullet, Alien, BonusFireRate,BonusLife, Bullet, Game, Player, SpaceInvaders.
+### This game is composed of many classes (see each class code to know more about
-    - Player:
-        x, y -> position
-        rotation -> degree of rotation of the spaceship (left/right) png -> image of the spaceship
-        function draw() to draw the spaceship (see StdDraw.picture for details) functions to move and rotate, and a getter for is_alive
-    - Alien:
-        its position, image, function draw()
-    - AlienBullet:
-        position, draw(), and function to make it move down
-    - Bullet:
-        position of the bullet, its rotation (direction) in radian and degree, we need one to draw the bullet and the other to calculate its next position
-        function to control the fire rate (put variable time at 0 when the next bullet can be fired
-        side is a variable to know which side the bullet is going, not the same calculus between left direction and right direction in move()
-    - BonusFireRate:
-        position of the bonus on the screen variable time to know when the BonusFireRate object needs to ne delete variable has_ended to know when the bonus effect is finished
-    - SpaceInvaders:
-            contains all functions for the game to work properly uses all previous classes, see .java to know more about the functions
-    - Game:
+### what they are doing):
+####    Alien
+####    AlienBullet
+####    Bonus
+    - This class has function called by the SpaceInvaders class, to managed all bonuses.
+    - Every bonuses have the same structure, so only the first one is commented.
+####    BonusFireRate
+####    BonusLife
+####    BonusShield
+####    BonusSpeed
+####    Bullet
+####    DrawAll
+    - This class has functions called by Game class to draw all screens and events that need to appear during the game.
+####    EndTimer
+    - This class is used by Game class to manage waiting time of game events.
+####    Game
-        this class is the final class, it uses the SpaceInvaders class and manage all the game and call all the functions neede written in SpaceInvaders.
-Note that this class is very important beacause the function main() is static, and all classes here as we are in Object Oriented Programming are non-static.
-So we need a static function to call all non-static others from other classes.
-(That's how I understand it, I may be wrong, but it works so...)
+    - This class is the final class, it manages all the game and call all the functions needed to make the game works properly written in SpaceInvaders class.
+Note that this class is very important because it contains the function main() that is static, and allows the computer to create an instance of the program, it cant be created as an object.
+      Most classes here as we are in Object Oriented Programming are non-static because we need to create objects related to the classs.
+So we need a static function to create objects from other classes (that's how I understand it, I may be not fully correct, but it works so...).
+####    IngameTimer
+    - This class is used by many others to manage all timing during the game.
+####    Player
+####    Protections
+####    Scoreboard
+####    SpaceInvaders
+    - Contains all functions for the game to work properly uses all previous "sub-"classes.
+####    Wrapper
+    - Having such a class is the way to do a "pass by reference" in Java.